hackedy/textbook/src/chapters/preface/install.md

   <sub>&gt;</sub><sup>&lt;</sup> then click it, and choose "New WSL Window" from
   the Command Palette that opens.

-- **Mac only:** Open the Command Palette and type "shell command" to find the "Shell Command: Install 'code' command in PATH" command.
+- **Mac only:** Open the Command Palette (Cmd+Shift+P) and type "shell command" to find the "Shell Command: Install 'code' command in PATH" command.
 Run it.

 Third, regardless of your OS, close any open terminals — or just logout or reboot — to let the new path settings take effect, so that you will later be